- Executive directors

 BA (Hons), MA (Natural Sciences, Geology), Trinity College, Cambridge, United Kingdom; M.Sc.
 (Mineral Exploration and Management), Stanford University, California, United States of America

-Bachelor of Applied Science in Mineral Engineering (Mining), South Australian Institute of Technology; MBA, Trium Global Executive NYU/LSE/HEC; Directors’ Education Programme, Institute of Corporate Directors
+Bachelor of Applied Science in Mineral Engineering (Mining), South Australian Institute of Technology; MBA, Trium Global Executive NYU/LSE/HEC; Directors’ Education Program, Institute of Corporate Directors

-Mr. Reid was appointed as a director of Gold Fields on February 1, 2016.
-He has over 40 years’ international mining experience and has held senior leadership roles in numerous countries.
-He has served as a director of Silver Standard Resources since January 2013 and a director of Eldorado Gold since May 2013.
-He served as chief operating officer of Goldcorp from January 2007 until his retirement in September 2012, and was Goldcorp’s executive vice president in Canada and the USA.
-Before joining Goldcorp, Steven spent 13 years at Placer Dome in numerous corporate, mine-management and operating roles.
+Mr Reid has 41 years of international mining experience and has held senior leadership roles in numerous countries.
+He has served as a director of SSR Mining since January 2013 and a director of Eldorado Gold since May 2013.
+He served as Chief Operating Officer of Goldcorp from January 2007 until his retirement in September 2012, and prior to that was the Company’s Executive Vice-President in Canada and the USA.
+Before joining Goldcorp, Mr Reid spent 13 years at Placer Dome in numerous corporate, mine management and operating roles.
 He also held leadership positions at Kingsgate Consolidated and Newcrest Mining, where he was responsible for the Asian and Australian operations.

-Mr. Suleman was appointed as a director of Gold Fields with effect from September 1, 2016.
-Mr. Suleman serves as an independent non-executive director of Liberty Holdings Ltd, Tiger Brands Ltd, Enactus SA (Chairman) and Albaraka Bank Ltd, and is the Global Treasurer of the World Memon Organisation.
-He was previously Chair of KPMG South Africa.
+Mr Suleman serves as an independent Non-executive Director of Liberty Holdings Limited, Liberty Group Limited, Tiger Brands Limited and Albaraka Bank Limited, and is the Global Treasurer of the World Memon Organisation.
+He was previously Chair of KPMG South Africa (resigned February 2015).

 Executive Vice President: Head of West Africa Region